furiosa-ai/furiosa-sdk/docs/en/source/installation/prerequisites.rst

 .. _SetupPython:

-Configuring the Python SDK execution environment
+Configuring the Python SDK Runtime Environment
 ================================================================

 Python 3.7 or above is required to use the FuriosaAI Python SDK.